thuzarwin/open-data-sprints/docs/project-open-data-plans.rst

 ..
 2-3 sentences.
 What are the basic facts of the problem?

 Increased transparency, public collaboration, and data-driven decision making are key goals of Austin's Open Data Initiative.
-As part of the initiative's effort to pursue these goals, City Departments  developed open data plans and inventories last year -- however, the documents were often inconsistent, incomplete, or published in different locations.
-Furthermore, the plans do not include information about how each department's data assets relate to Austin's Key Performance Indicators.
+As part of the initiative's effort to pursue these goals, City Departments  developed open data inventories last year -- however, the information was often inconsistent, incomplete, or hard to understand.
+Furthermore, the inventory did not include information about how a department's data assets relate (if at all) to Austin's Key Performance Indicators.
 More information about department-level data is needed to understand the City's open data strengths and opportunities.

 **Why it matters:**

 ..
 1-2 sentences.
 Why should we address this?
 What value would be gained by solving this problem now?

-When we have more consistency across plan documents, information about each department's open data resources will be easier to discover and use.
-When departments have this information, they can work more  strategically to improve processes for maintaining performance data.
-From the perspective of city performance, having more organized information would help the Performance Office assess measure reliability and inform future work to improve how indicators are reported.
+When we have more consistent inventories, information about each department's open data resources will be easier to discover and use.
+When departments have this information, they can work more strategically to  maintain their performance data.
+From the perspective of city performance, having more organized information about data sources would help the Performance Office assess measure reliability and improve how indicators are reported.

 **The approach:**

 ..
 2-3 sentences.
 Describe what this probject will do and how it will deliver value back to the City and the Open Data Initiative.
 Keep it brief here -- specific deliverables will be added in the next section.

 This project involves three main activities.
-First, we will generate a minimal-style open data plan for each department which will become the foundation for enhanced plan documents in future sprints.
-Second, we will use a selection of the City's existing performance indicators to create deliverables for a new data assessment project.
-Third, we will deploy the assessment project and create a public website to display our progress.
+First, we will develop a working list of questions we'd like to be able to answer about each department's open data assets.
+Second, we will design and deploy a survey to collect the information needed to answer those questions.
+Third, we will publish our progress and findings publicly so anyone interested can access the results and create their own analyses.

 Success criteria
 ----------------------------------------------